-Developed by Napa Valley lodging businesses, the Napa Valley Tourism Improvement District (NVTID) is an assessment district which provides specific benefits to payors, by funding marketing and sales promotion efforts for assessed lodging businesses.
+The Developed by Napa Valley lodging businesses, the Napa Valley Tourism Improvement District (NVTID) is an assessment district which provides specific benefits to payors, by funding marketing and sales promotion efforts for assessed lodging businesses.
 This approach has been used successfully in other destination areas throughout the country to provide the benefit of additional room night sales directly to payors.
-The NVTID was created in 2010 for a five (5) year term and was subsequently renewed in 2015 for a ten (10) year term.
-The NVTID has reached the end of this term, and lodging owners now wish to renew the NVTID for a ten (10) year term.
+The NVTID was formedcreated in 2010 for a five-(5) year term ending on June 30, and was subsequently renewed in 2015.
+As the for a ten (10) year term.
+The NVTID reaches has reached the end of its initialthis term, businesses have expressed a desireand lodging owners now wish to renew it. the NVTID for a ten (10) year term.